 - Web Server – Apache, Nginx (I will consider Apache for this demo)

-If you already have pre-requisite on your server including Database then you may jump to “Install PHP Server Monitor” section below.
+If you already have a pre-requisite on your server, including Database, then you may jump to the “Install PHP Server Monitor” section below.

 Install Apache, PHP, MySQL, CURL

-- Login into server where you intend to setup the monitoring
+- Login into a server where you intend to set up the monitoring

 - Open the SSH Terminal